These homemade blueberry dog treats are made with dried blueberries, oats, and peanut butter.

 Can humans eat these blueberry dog treats?

 They sure can!
 Everything in the crunchy dog treats is safe for human consumption.
-Although people probably won’t like them since they are not sweet.
-I suggest making Blueberry Oatmeal Cookies for people.
+However, people probably won’t like them since they are not sweet.

 More Homemade Dog Treat Recipes